Dover to Cape Wrath FAQ

 What bike should I use?

-The most suitable bike for this trip is a hybrid or a touring bike, however it is entirely up to you what type of bike you use.
+The most suitable bike for this trip is a hybrid/touring bike or a road bike, however it is entirely up to you what type of bike you use.
 Some people may be riding mountain bikes, others hybrids & others on racing bikes.

 Please ensure that your bike is fully serviced & in good working order before the start of the trip.